amelamedolli/Amel/README.md

-# Follow the below and execute on by one.
+# Follow the below and execute one by one.
 ## Clone the repo
 git clone https://github.com/amelamedolli/Amel.git